 Whilst we weren’t complacent about the weather, most of assumed the ski would be a pretty simple affair.
 I can only imagine the unsympathetic gods decided otherwise.

 Several days later we received warning of another storm, one that would make the previous weather look like a stiff breeze.
 Reports suggested wind speeds of up to 60 knots, with gusts of up 80 knots.
 If only that frigid blast had been so gentle!
-Once more we called a meeting and discussed options and, at first, a number of the team suggested we ski for the first few hours of the next day in order to claw back some of mileage lost during our last layup.
+Once more we called a meeting and discussed options.
+A number of the team suggested we ski for the first few hours of the next day in order to claw back some of mileage lost during our last layup.
 The majority of the team disagreed, a fact we are eternally grateful for.

 Cyclones of snow danced around our tent and, little by little, they became a light dusting resting where the tent valances touched the ground.
-All good, the tent’s design – the tunnel shape and steep walls – deposited the snow on the valance and kept the weight off the main body.
+All good, the tent’s design – the tunnel shape and steep walls – deposited the snow at the base of the valances and kept the weight off the main body.
 My tentmate and I were going to sleep well that night.

 My eyes flickered open.
 I was confused: why was it so dark in the tent?
 What was this resistance I felt in my breathing?
 It took a matter of seconds for me to realise the body of the tent was only inches from my face.
 I had two options: panic, or wake my team mate and let him know we were in deep trouble.
 Years of training kicked in and I took the latter option.
 Minutes later we were partially dressed (much of my clothing was trapped under an immovable mound of snow that snow covered the storm-facing end of our tent) and ready to go.
 But where?
 The fury of Greenland’s gods had reduced visibility to a matter of metres.

-In those moments when insanity fades from the world world, quiet descends and the very real threat of death knocks at the front door we make unusual decisions.
+In those moments when insanity fades from the world - when quiet descends and the very real threat of death knocks on your front door - we make unusual decisions.
 Pete, my tent mate, and I had a cigarette.
 I haven’t smoked for a long time, but at that moment in time, and with the possibility of meeting my maker, it felt like the right decision.
-Even as we smoked the weight of snow moved forward, collapsing more and more sections of the tent.
+Even as we exhaled smoke rings the weight of snow moved forward.
+More and more sections of the tent collapsed.
 Poles screeched under the strain, then failed with a high-pitched cry: the sounds a tent make as it dies.

 Now Pete and I were huddled in a tiny space.
 As a whole, the team had made the mistake of not having a way to communicate during the storm.
 Pete and I had to make a dash for the nearest tent – I would go to the tent to our left, he would run right.
 I elected to go first.